confluentinc/ksql/docs-md/developer-guide/syntax-reference.md

   WITH (KAFKA_TOPIC='users-with-proper-key',
         VALUE_FORMAT='JSON');

--- Or, if you would prefer, you can keep userId in the value of the repartitioned data -- This would allow you to use the more descriptive `userId` rather than ROWTIME.
+-- Or, if you prefer, you can keep userId in the value of the repartitioned data -- This would allow you to use the more descriptive `userId` rather than ROWTIME.
 CREATE STREAM users_with_proper_key_and_user_id
   WITH(KAFKA_TOPIC='users_with_proper_key_and_user_id') AS